Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/app/app-backend/process/_index.md

 Altinn Apps uses [BPMN 2.0 standard](https://www.omg.org/spec/BPMN/2.0/) to describe the App Process and the App will have functionality to support different types of tasks in the process.

-There is some freedom of the order of task in the process, but not all combinations is functional valid.

-Each type of task will have som requirement to be fullfilled to be allowed to be completed.

-As en example

 ## Supported Tasks
 Altinn Studio / Altinn Apps / Altinn Platform will support different processes with different types of task as part of the process